Bulgari Resort Bali

 The resort has been designed by renowned Italian architects Antonio Citterio, Patricia Viel and Partners using local materials including volcanic stones to give the resort its unique look

-The Bulgari Resort Bali is elegant and luxurious, offering contemporary living in chic Bulgari design
+The Bulgari Resort Bali is elegant and luxurious, offering contemporary living in chic Bulgari design with plenty of space for couples as well as larger groups

 Best time to Visit